CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 ### 1.3 Delimitation

 This module describes the general requirements for protection against malicious programs.
-Specific requirements to protect certain IT systems of the institution against malicious programs can be found in the respective building blocks, in particular the layer SYS, for example in SYS.2.2.3 Client under Windows 10.
+Specific requirements for protecting certain IT systems of the institution against malicious programs can be found in the respective building blocks, in particular the layer SYS, for example in SYS.2.2.3 Client under Windows 10.
 If an identified malicious program leads to a security incident, the requirements of the Building block DER.2.1.
 Treatment of security incidents.
 The requirements of the DER.2.3 Cleanup block help to remove identified malicious programs and restore a clean state.

 2 risk situation
 -----------------